-Prerequisite: Completion of Level I science subjects totalling at least 60 Credit Points including SCTS1106; or permission of Head of School
+Prerequisite: Completion of Level I science subjects totalling at least 60 Credit Points including SCTS1106; or

 The attempts to analyse and control science and technology by use of rational/quantitative techniques.
 Science and technology 'indicators'.
 Management and innovation.
 Technological forecasting.
 Science policy.
 Use of scientometrics in social studies of science.